BetweenWalls/PD2-Singleplayer/README.md

 You'll still need to run PD2 via the launcher occasionally to get the latest patch/update.

-If you want to update old s1/s2 character/stash files, see [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-characterstash-converter-for-pd2).

 ### Troubleshooting
 * PlugY may not load correctly if it is added after a fresh PD2 installation or if PD2 hasn't been updated in a while - run the game once via the launcher to fix it
 * Older versions of PlugY had a different folder structure (some files were in the *Diablo II* folder instead of the *Diablo II/ProjectD2* folder) so they won't be overitten automatically - delete those old files manually if there are any issues

-### Bugs
-See the wiki for a full list of [bugs](https://wiki.projectdiablo2.com/wiki/Bugs#Singleplayer-Only_Bugs).
-Singleplayer-specific bugs include:
+* Old s1/s2 characters may not load correctly - to update them, see [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-characterstash-converter-for-pd2)

+PlugY bugs:
-* Having too many items in a stash page with many affixes (e.g. maps) can cause a crash if that page is the most recently visited stash page
+* Having many maps in a single stash page can cause a crash if it is the most recently visited page
-* Having gold in the shared stash can cause issues, preventing oskills and other stats from working correctly
+* Having gold in the shared stash can cause issues such as preventing CtA oskills from working correctly
 * The "toggle stash" button may be set to the wrong stash upon loading until interacting with the current stash - put an item on a higher page (such as page 200) in whichever stash is loaded first to fix it
-* Andariel quest bug

 ## Inclusions
 * level 99 characters for each class with accurate stats and skill points (lower level characters also available)